 This was blowing one of the transformer fuses.
 A quick check found the o\p transistors short circuit collector-emitter.
 These were changed, not having the originals as a replacement I used MJ15024\25.
 The amp powered up but the protection was still operating.
 The 2SC1628 was faulty in the other channel, replaced with a 2SC1124 I had hanging around, worked okay after.

-This monster worked fine but the large displays lights weren't, looked like a couple of bulbs required, in fact there are 16! in banks of 4 in series.
-14v 40mA wire ended fit okay.
+This monster worked fine but the large displays lights weren't, looked like a couple of bulbs were required, in fact there are sixteen! in banks of four connected in series.
+14 V 40 mA wire ended fit okay.